Reviews You Can Rely On

 How Big is Your Yard?

 The first thing you should consider is the amount of yard you need to water.
-If you have a sprawling 1/2 acre lawn with room for a trampoline and a dog run, you're going to want a heavier-duty hose that offers longer lengths options so you can reach every corner.
-A more durable model may also be necessary if you have to drag your hose around obstacles like trees or rocks.
+If you have a sprawling 1/2 acre lawn with room for a trampoline and a dog run, you will want a heavier-duty hose that offers longer lengths to reach every corner.
+A more durable model may also be necessary if you drag your hose around obstacles like trees or rocks.

 hose - for smaller yards and gardens, most people appreciate the lighter...